clarencenpy/Javaly-Play/README.md

 ```
 Alternatively, cd to the project directory and run
 `activator run`

-I find this to have shorter loading time.
+I find this to have a shorter loading time.

 #####Debugging Play with IntelliJ
 To use IntelliJ's built in debugger, we have some extra steps to do.

 1. Set up a remote debugger in IntelliJ
 ```
 Go to Run > Edit Configurations